leecar83/HourlySalesService/README.md

 # HourlySalesService
 WCF REST Service in C# .NET that receives and stores hourly sales data.
-Clients systems will send hourly sales data in a JSON formatted POST request to the server which then stores this data in a MS SQL Server database.
+Clients systems send hourly sales data in a JSON formatted POST request to the server which then stores this data in a MS SQL Server database.
 An example POST request as well as DB startup script is included.